shubhangiat/ChiSeL/README.md

 To measure heap sizes.

 * __-DPERTURB_CRIT__
 To perturb the original graph at runtime.
-The graph edges that match with the query graph edges are set to 1 before subgraph search and are reset to old value when the computation is done.
+The probability of graph edges that match with the query graph edges are set to 1 before the subgraph search and are reset to old value after the computation of answers.
-__Note:__ All query graph vertex-ids must match the input graph vertex-ids.
+__Note:__ All query graph vertex-ids must match the input graph vertex-ids for this.

 ## Argument and Graph files format: